Kung Pao Chicken

 With that being said, Sriracha or other chili pastes can be substituted if you have a preferred sauce.

-I use black rice vinegar in this dish because I tend to use it for most of my Asian cooking that calls for vinegar.
+I use black rice vinegar in this dish because I tend to use it for most of my Asian cooking that calls for vinegar and it has more depth of flavor.

 My sweet and sour sauce and apricot sauce I use with our different egg rolls are about the only places I still use regular white vinegar or white rice vinegar because I don’t like the murky coloring black rice vinegar adds.